-For the Request-Line, To and From headers, select Overwrite in the Replace Action column and enter the enterprise SIP domain sil.miami.avaya.com, in the Overwrite Value column of these headers, as shown below.
-This is the domain known by Session Manager, defined in Section 6.2.
+For the Request-Line, From and To headers, select Overwrite in the Replace Action column and enter the enterprise SIP domain know by the Session Manager, sil.miami.avaya.com, in the Overwrite Value column of these headers, as shown below.
 Default values were used for all other fields.
 Click Finish.